aureuserp/aureuserp/README.md

 ### Security Vulnerabilities

 Please don't disclose security vulnerabilities publicly.
 If you find any security vulnerability in Aureus ERP then please email us: support@webkul.com.

+- Need to run add manual product category by auto increment is error